TWO-WEEK UZBEKISTAN ITINERARY

-This massive citadel dates back to the 4th-century.
+This massive citadel dates back to the 4th century.
 The thick earthen walls tower above the ground at heights of 16m to 20m.
-Entrance is through the massive portal by an inclined walkway.
+The entrance is through a massive portal by an inclined walkway.

 Before reaching Khiva, the train stops in Urgench for about 10 minutes.
 Total train travel time was 4 hours.
-We tried Business Class with the super comfortable leather upholstered seats.
+We tried Business Class with super comfortable leather upholstered seats.
 The price was not exorbitant.

 A taxi from Khiva train station to Khiva’s Itchan Kala (walled fortress) took approximately 15 minutes.

 Khiva is Uzbekistan’s northernmost city on the ancient Silk Road route.
-Its inner city is a lot smaller than that of the other cities mentioned here but it still offers many attractions.
+Its inner city, called Itchan Kala, is a lot smaller than that of the other cities mentioned, but it still offers many attractions.

 With its 218 wooden columns supporting a huge roof, this indoor area is huge even boasting its own small garden areas within.